-Pemulwuy was a powerful Aboriginal resistance leader against the British settlers who occupied his land.
+Pemulwuy [media]was a powerful Aboriginal resistance leader against the British settlers who occupied his land.
 He took the fight to the government farm at Toongabbie and stormed into the town of Parramatta at the head of 100 warriors.
 His exploits and bravery made Pemulwuy the stuff of myth and legend.
 Governor Philip Gidley King considered Pemulwuy 'an active, daring leader of his people' and wrote that 'Altho' a terrible pest to the colony, he was a brave and independent character'.
 In Pemulwuy, the rainbow warrior, a brilliant work of fiction, Eric Willmot constructed a black hero for Australia's Aboriginal community.

 The colonists first heard about Pemulwuy in October 1790 when Woollarawarre Bennelong asked a marine sergeant and his troops searching for a missing convict to join a war party to kill Pemulwuy.
 This was just 10 days after the peaceful 'coming in' of the Eora (coastal Aborigines) to the Sydney settlement, negotiated between Bennelong and Governor Arthur Phillip.

 Bennelong said Pemulwuy, then aged about 30, was 'well known for having lost an eye' and was the leader of a clan at Botany Bay.
 Captain Watkin Tench described him as a 'young man, with a speck, or blemish on his left eye'.
 Pemulwuy's name was derived from Pemall (bimul), meaning earth or clay.